Things to Do in Sullivan’s Island: Sullivan’s Island and Shem Creek Day Trip

 History buffs won’t want to leave Sullivan’s Island without a visit to Fort Moultrie.
 The fort offers information about the area’s role in the Revolutionary War and is located right on the beach, so you’re bound to snap a few Insta-worthy photos.
 The fort itself consists of several buildings that were built to protect Charleston.
 The original fort (Fort Sullivan) was built using logs from palmetto trees; this fort is the reason that South Carolina is known as the Palmetto State.

 If you want to see more of the surrounding area, history and wildlife, head to Fort Sumter.
 Only accessible by boat, this island offers visitors a glimpse into history — specifically where the Civil War began in 1861.
 Visitors can tour the island, explore the fort and discover the stories behind the events that led up to the Civil War.
+It also happens to be one of the most family-friendly activities in the city.

+Another one of our favorite things to do in Sullivan’s island is eat!
 There are plenty of places to eat on Sullivan’s Island, so you don’t need to head back to Charleston just yet.
 Whether you’re looking for a casual meal or an upscale experience, there’s a restaurant that offers the price point, cuisine and setting you’re in the mood for.

 Obstinate Daughter features healthy, New American cuisine in a stylish, Midcentury Modern setting.
 Menu items feature local cuisine and include Frogmore chowder, hog toast and baked clams.
 If you’re looking for something a little heartier, try one of the pastas, such as the pappardelle with sausage, the ricotta gnocchi or the eggplant penne.
-And you only need to head downstairs for dessert at Beard Cats Sweet Shop where you can find housemaid artisenal gelato made from locally sourced ingredients.
+And you only need to head downstairs for dessert at Beard Cats Sweet Shop where you can find housemaid artisanal gelato made from locally sourced ingredients.
 In addition to offering cups of gelato, Beardcat’s also specializes in gelato sandwiches, popsicles and even gelato cakes for any occasion.
-Staple items, such as pastries and cookies, are paired with drinks from Cannonborough Beverage Company, house-made grab and go sandwiches, smoothies and fresh pressed juices.
+Staple items, such as pastries and cookies, are paired with drinks from Cannonborough Beverage Company, house-made grab and go sandwiches, smoothies and fresh-pressed juices.

 Edgar Allan Poe was stationed at Fort Moultrie, and the locals don’t want you to forget it — especially the owners of Poe’s Tavern.
 This low-key bar has a cozy décor and a menu featuring healthy comfort foods, like shrimp salad sandwiches, veggie burgers and fish tacos.
 Of course, no pub worth its salt would skimp on the beer, and Poe’s offers a large selection of local microbrews, imports and national favorites.